-A detailed statement regarding fees and expenses will be found in the announcement of courses of the College of Home Economics, which will be sent to all applicants.
+A detailed statement regarding fees and expenses will be found in the General Circular of Information, which will be sent to all applicants.
 The chief items are briefly referred to here.

-The charge for tuition is \$300, payable in installments of \$160 at the beginning of the first term and \$140 at the beginning of the second term: but a student enrolled only for the second term of the academic year is required to pay tuition at the rate of the first term.
+The charge for tuition is \$350,\ payable in installments of \$190 at the beginning of the first term and \$160 at the beginning of the second term: but a student enrolled only for the second term of the academic year is required to pay tuition at the rate of the first term.
 The installment for any term becomes a liability at once when the student registers.